technovert/js-code-guidelines/README.md

 ## JS General
 **airbnb** has release a comprehensive JS guidelines [available here](https://github.com/airbnb/javascript).
 This would be the first resource to go to.

-- Use conditional operator `:?` if you only plan to set boolean value.
+- Use conditional operator `:?` if you only plan to set one value.
 ```javascript
 //bad
 if(condition) {